johnnehrbass/CloudComputing/README.md

 * SSH into your AWS server with the following (replace */path/to/private/key* and *ElasticIP* with your information):
   `ssh -i /path/to/private/key username@ElasticIP`

+  ---

+### Docker vs singularity on HPC systems
+HPC environments are typically multi-user systems where users should only have access to their own data; therefore, docker is often not allowed for security reasons.

+For all practical purposes, docker gives superuser privileges.
+It’s hard to give someone limited docker access.
+Sure there’s SELinux and the like, but docker just wasn’t designed to keep users out of each other’s stuff.
+Singularity effectively runs as the running user and doesn’t result in elevated access.

+Another is scheduling.
+Most clusters use schedulers such as slurm, and users submit jobs with CPU/memory/time requirements.
+The docker command is just an API client that talks to the docker daemon, so the resource requests and actual usages don’t match.
+Singularity runs container processes without a daemon.
+They just run as child processes.

+There are other concerns too, but these are the big ones.
+Docker is just better at running applications on VM or cloud infrastructure.
+Singularity is better for command line applications and accessing devices like GPUs or MPI hardware.
+Docker’s library is extensive.
+It is trivial to convert most docker libraries to singularity images (assuming it does not change network settings nor require processes that run as root); therefore, you can leverage the best of both technologies to build singularity images.